fkm/esdoc-next/README.md

 ```

 # Document
-please visit [esdoc.org](https://esdoc.org) to see more documentation.
+Please visit [esdoc.org](https://esdoc.org) to see more documentation.

 # License
 MIT